lujiec2020/TEEM2/README.md

 | `tz` | `str` | `"America/New_York"` | Timezone for converting timestamps.
 Any valid [IANA timezone string](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones). |

 ### Returns
-A unified datascience.Table with the following standardized columns:
+A datascience.Table combining all parsed events into a single unified schema with the following columns:
 | Column | Description |
 | --- | --- |
 | ``platform`` | ``"instagram"`` or ``"tiktok"`` |